Andrei-Lapusteanu/BlackJack-in-Console/README.md

 - Statistics (win, lose and draw percentages are shown in options)

 ## Note
-This project helped me learn C++ back in 2016, thus
+- This project helped me learn C++ back in 2016, thus it is no way up to par with current coding skills
+- Card splitting is not implemented
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODIzNTMyMjcsLTE4OTUxMTUzNSwtNj
-g0NDI5NzMyXX0=
+eyJoaXN0b3J5IjpbOTcxNzk0NTk3LC0xODk1MTE1MzUsLTY4ND
+QyOTczMl19
 -->